DIY crumble/COBBLER

 • In a food processor, Blender, or using an immersion blender mix the liquid for your egg replacer and flax seed and pulse the mixture for thirty seconds.
 It will be foamy and almost resemble an egg white.

-• Give your filling a stir again to make sure all your FRUITS re evenly coated and pour them into your baking dish.
+• Give your filling a stir again to make sure all your fruits are evenly coated and pour them into your baking dish.
 Try to make them as evenly layered as possible.